Sunday, 22 December 2013

 Mass is sung after Terce.
 The ministers wear violet folded chasubles.
 The Gloria is not sung.
 The second collect is of the BVM in Advent, Deus qui de beate, the third collect Ecclesiae.
 The Creed is sung and the preface that of the Trinity.
 As the Gloria is not sung the dismissal is Benedicamus Domino, sung by the deacon facing the altar.

 At Vespers the antiphons Canite tuba etc are sung with the Dominical psalms.
-The hymn is again Creator alme siderum.
-The antiphon on the Magnificat is the Great 'O' Antiphon appointed for the 23rd December O Emmanuel.
+The hymn is Creator alme siderum.
+The antiphon on the Magnificat is the Great 'O' Antiphon appointed for the 22nd December O Rex Gentiuml.
 The antiphon is sung in its entirety both before and after the canticle with the choir standing.
 At Compline the Dominical preces are sung.

-In the 'liturgical books of 1962' Mattins is cut down to one nocturn of three lessons as usual.
+In the 'liturgical books of 1962' St. Thomas' feast was without Vespers and without even a commemoration at Vespers of the Sunday.
+At Compline the ferial psalms were sung.
+Mattins is cut down to a single nocturn of three lessons as usual.
 At Prime the Dominical preces are omitted.
 At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est. At Compline the Dominical preces are omitted.

 Art: Jerome Nadal